Chatter and rumors about ICE went on for days at school of Texas girl who died by suicide

 “We want to emphasize that we take all reports of bullying and student safety concerns very seriously,” the statement said.
 “Our district follows strict protocols for investigating any allegations, and we are committed to fostering a safe and supportive environment for every student.”

-“I was scared because I have family that’s Mexican,” she said.
+“I was scared because I have family that’s Mexican,” Genessis said.
 “And like I really don’t want that to happen, because I love my family.”

-While Arnal said she’d heard the chatter at school about ICE, she had not heard anyone specifically targeting Carranza.
+While Genessis said she’d heard the chatter at school about ICE, she had not heard anyone specifically targeting Jocelynn.

-Arnal described going to her friend’s viewing on Tuesday night as emotional, a scene packed with dozens of friends, classmates, and family members.

-“It makes me feel sad,” Arnal said.
-“She didn’t know how much people actually loved her before she passed away.”

 The subject line of the email reads “Immigration Policy Concerns” and specifically notes Trump’s directive to remove schools from the “sensitive location” designation, a highly publicized move that prompted questions and concerns across the country on whether authorities could detain people at schools.